What is the Porter Hospital internship?

 - You will be contacted after the deadline to notify you if you have, or have not, been selected for the internship.

 - Once selected, Porter interns will need to complete the application for winter term credit.
-Arlinda Wickland, director of health professions, will serve as the academic sponsor for all Porter interns.
+Mary Lothrop, director of Health Professions, will serve as the academic sponsor for all Porter interns.